Online Surveys for Money Reviews

 - Next, I judged the quality of the panel in terms of customer support and how well they treated their members.
 If their customer service team was prompt and respectful I gave them a thumb’s up!
 On the other hand, ignored emails and hard-to-find contact information was also taken into consideration.

 - Finally, I noted how often they emailed me about survey opportunities on a regular basis.
-Sure, it’s nice to have well-paying surveys for money but it doesn’t do much good if they only come around once every two-weeks.
+Sure, it’s nice to have high-paying survey opportunities…but it doesn’t do much good if they only come around once every two-weeks.

 How Paid Online Surveys Work

 When most people hear about paid surveys, one of the first questions that comes to their mind is: “Why would anyone pay me just to tick off boxes on my PC?”.
-That’s a good question as (admittedly), taking surveys for money is pretty easy and doesn’t seem like something you’d get paid to do.
+That’s a good question as (admittedly), taking online surveys for money is pretty easy and doesn’t seem like a normal way to make money online.

-However, it’s important to understand that businesses spend $18.7 billion worldwide on market research, as reported by CASRO.
-While not all of this goes towards online surveys for money, a fair amount does.
+However, it’s important to understand that businesses spend $18.7 billion worldwide on market research every single year.
+While not all of this goes towards survey-based research, a fair amount of it does.

 These businesses know full well that people aren’t going to take time out of their busy schedule in order to help some market research company.
 Therefore they have to give them an incentive, whether it be cash, sweepstakes entries or redeemable rewards points.

-If you want to succeed with paid surveys you need to be able to do these two things very, very well: avoiding scams and maximizing your payment per hour.
+If you want to succeed with paid surveys you need to be able to do two things very, very well: avoid scams and maximize your payment per hour.

-Fortunately, it’s pretty easy to separate online surveys for money legit from potential scams…once you know what to look for.
+Fortunately, it’s pretty easy to separate legit online surveys for money sites from potential scams…once you know what to look for.

-Before you take your first survey for money or hand over your demographic and contact information, check for reviews on trusted sites like About.com and Wikipedia.
-While not as thorough as I’d like them to be, they generally contain reputable advice and insights.
+Before you take your first survey for money or hand over contact information, check for reviews on trusted sites like Wikipedia.
+While not as thorough as I’d like it to be, their entry on paid surveys generally contains reputable advice and insights.

 Also, you want to check if the site is registered with organizations like the BBB.
 This will tell you if they’re a legitimate enterprise that people have positive experiences with…or a shady site that rips people off.